aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformCreateTableInput MUST return a CreateTableInput object.
- * if a [generated primary key](#primary-key-generation) is not configured, the returned value MUST have a KeySchema equal to the result of calling transformPrimaryKeySchema on the input KeySchema
+ * if a [generated primary key](#primary-key-generation) is not configured, the returned value MUST have a KeySchema equal to the result of calling transformPrimaryKeySchema on the input KeySchema.
  * if a [generated primary key](#primary-key-generation) is configured, transformCreateTableInput MUST fail if the input KeySchema is not a single entry, with the configured name and type `HASH`.